birla/chakra-landing/content/pages/about.md

     bulletpoints:
       - title: Physical Reasons
         description: >
-          Healthy and Full grain.
-Clean.
-Washed away Pesticides.
-Dead Grain about to be a live Plant.
+          Healthy and fully grained.
+Cleaned and washed to remove any Pesticides.
       - title: Easy to Digest
         description: >
           In the process of Sprouting, all complex Vitamins, Carbohydrates,